horizoncd/horizoncd.github.io/docs/tutorials/custom-ci.md

 ### Build config

-Build config holds user's build configurations of application or cluster, which is characterized as json object `pipelineJSONBlob` in pipeline.
+Build config holds user's build configurations of application or application instance, which is characterized as json object `pipelineJSONBlob` in pipeline.
 ![](/image/new-app-demo2.png)
 You can customize your own build based on [json schema](https://json-schema.org) that contains two parts: json schema and ui schema.
 Override them in [values.yaml](https://github.com/horizoncd/helm-charts/blob/main/charts/horizon/values.yaml) of [horizon chart](https://github.com/horizoncd/helm-charts/tree/main/charts/horizon), which has the following structure: